 Focused on data collection, they used the Investigation, Study, Assay (ISA) framework to standardize data and metadata collection using their MIATE checklist and to make their existing datasets more FAIR.
-They made the framework publicly available on fairsharing.org and GitHub, and datasets collected using the framework have been deposited into the Gene Expression Omnibus [GEO; GSE148339 (Nault et al. 2021), GSE167328 (Jurgelewicz et al. 2021), GSE171941, GSE171942, GSE178168].
+They made the framework publicly available on fairsharing.org and GIHUB, and datasets collected using the framework have been deposited into the Gene Expression Omnibus [GEO; GSE148339 (Nault et al. 2021), GSE167328 (Jurgelewicz et al. 2021), GSE171942, <a href="mailto:GSE178168].
 They also developed a web-application for finding, accessing, integrating, and reusing datasets.